shtolfensie/mrks/Notes/General notes.md

 - use regexp for searching
 - finish subject filter
 - teacher field in subject is probably not required
+- why are subjects required for tests? maybe fix that

 #### Filtering of `test` array
 - Right now the only filter available is **Include graded** and the current setup doesn't allow for chaining of filters.